CaitCatDev/scwm/README.md

 - The code is more likely to have bugs and flaws such as memory leaks when compaired to master branch
 - But this code would be the most update commits.

+## TRIVA:
+- Commit 8f9e54a "ZOOOOOOM" was more of a meme commit because I was working on resizing to work relative to window rather than making the window pop to the cursor instantly and made a funny bug I wanted to preserve.
+Because it made me laugh

 ## FAQ: